Band-in-a-Box® 2019 for Windows® User's Guide

-If set to true, when dragging the Master radio button, the drop will result in multiple files, one for each track.
+If this is enabled, when dragging the Master radio button, the drop will result in multiple files, one for each track.

 Always on Top

-If set, the Plug-in window will be always-on-top.
+If this option is enabled, the Plug-in window will be always-on-top.
 Note that if you change this in the dialog, it won’t take effect until you exit the dialog.

 You can use a Custom Drag n Drop Folder for the temp files if you prefer, inside your DAW’s folder for example.
 Then the dragged files will also be in Explorer in a folder near your DAW’s audio project.